russfrisch/modernizr-rails/README.md

 # modernizr-rails

 The modernizr-rails gem will include the [Modernizr.js](https://github.com/Modernizr/Modernizr) library into your `Rails 3.1+` app via the asset pipeline.
-This modernizr.js file was built using the builder located at http://www.modernizr.com/download/ with all options checked.
+This gem is bundled with the development version from the [Modernizr site](http://modernizr.com), which is minified by the Rails Assets Pipeline for you automatically.
+If you need custom feature detection tests, consider the [Custom feature detection tests](#custom-feature-detection-tests) section in this README.

 ## Installation
 Add the following to your `assets` group in your Gemfile: